Analytic torsion for arithmetic locally symmetric manifolds and approximation of $L^2$-torsion: Introduction

-To generalize the above method to non-cocompact manifolds, the first problem is to define an appropriate regularized trace of the heat operators.
-For hyperbolic manifolds of finite volume one can follow Melrose \cite{Me} to define the regularized trace by means of the renormalized trace of the heat kernel.
-This method has been used in \cite{CV}, \cite{PR}, \cite{MP1}, \cite{MP3}, \cite{MP4}.
-One uses an appropriate height function to truncate the hyperbolic manifold $X$ at a sufficiently large height $T>0$, that is, one cuts off the cusps sufficiently far out towards infinity.
-Then one integrates the pointwise trace of the heat kernel over the truncated manifold $X(T)$.
-This integral has an asymptotic expansion in $\log T$.
-The constant term is defined to be the renormalized trace of the heat operator.
-The crucial point is that this definition coincides with the spectral side of the Selberg trace formula applied to the heat kernel.
+The definition of the analytic torsion is based on the compactness of the underlying manifold.
+Without this assumption, the heat operator $e^{-t\Delta_p(\rho)}$ is in general not a trace class operator.
+So in order to generalize the above method to non-compact manifolds, the first problem is to define an appropriate regularized trace of the heat operators.
+For hyperbolic manifolds of finite volume a regularized trace has been defined by means of the renormalized trace of the heat kernel.
+This method goes back to Melrose \cite{Me} and has been used, for example, in \cite{Pa}, \cite{CV}, \cite{PR}, \cite{MP1}, \cite{MP3}, \cite{MP4}.
+The method is based on the truncation of the heat kernel with the help of an appropriate height function.
+The upshot is that the renormalized trace of the heat kernel equals the geometric side of the Selberg trace formula applied to the heat kernel.

-In higher rank we proceed in the same way as in the case of hyperbolic manifolds.
-The problem is to define the right truncation.
-In \cite{MM1} we have dealt with the case $G=\GL(n)$.
-To define the regularized trace of the heat operators we have used Arthur's truncation operator \cite{Ar1}.
-The goal of the present paper is to extend this approach to quasi-split reductive groups $G$.
+In the higher rank case we proceed in the same way as in the case of hyperbolic manifolds.
+To truncate the heat kernels we use Arthur's truncation operator \cite{Ar1}.
+In \cite{MM1} we have dealt with the case $\bG=\GL(n)$.
+As in the case of hyperbolic manifolds, the regularized trace of the heat operator equals the geometric side of the Arthur trace formula applied to the heat kernel.
+We use this as the definition of the regularized trace for a general reductive group $\bG$.
+Let us explain this approach in more detail.
 To this end we pass to the adelic framework.
 For simplicity assume that $\bG$ is a connected semisimple algebraic group defined over $\Q$.
 Assume that $\bG(\R)$ is not compact.
 Let $\K_\infty$ be a maximal compact subgroup of $\bG(\R)$.
 Put $\widetilde X=\bG(\R)/\K_\infty$.
 Let $\A$ be the ring of adeles of $\Q$ and $\A_f$ the ring of finite adeles.
 Let $K_f\subset \bG(\A_f)$ be an open compact subgroup.
 We consider the adelic quotient

 This is the adelic version of a locally symmetric space.
-In fact, $X(K_f)$ is the disjoint union of finitely many locally symmetric spaces $\Gamma_i\bs\widetilde X$, $i=1,\dots,l$, (see Section \ref{sec-analtor}).
-If $\bG$ is simply connected, then by strong approximation we have
+In fact, $X(K_f)$ is the disjoint union of finitely many locally symmetric spaces, i.e., there exists lattices $\Gamma_i\subset \bG(\R)$, $i=1,\dots,l$, such that